doitintl/example-node-nginx-app-gke-tf/README.md

 - `app` (test nodejs app accessing Secret Manager secrets)
   - rough example to interact with Secret Manager, and `Dockerfile` with multi-stage build to optimize image
 - `app-k8s-config` (K8S manifest files to run app on GKE)
-  - configuring namespace for Pod Security Admission to enforce on cluster
+  - configuring `namespace` for Pod Security Admission to enforce on cluster
-  - configuring namespace and service account for Workload Identity to auth pod to access secrets
+  - configuring `namespace` and service account for Workload Identity to auth pod to access secrets
+  - configuring `deployment` with multiple containers in one pod, with security and env var settings
+  - configuring `service` to expose app
+  - configuring `gateway` to expose and load balance service (internal only)
 - `app-proxy` (nginx proxy example in front of node app)
   - example building unprivileged NGINX proxy bundled with custom config
 - `cloud-config` (TF files to provision cloud infra)